WCSCourses/PRS_2025/course_modules_2025/Day4_pratical2.docx.md

 #### Tasks
 - After running the above code, navigate to the output directory: ./out_config-EUR-AFR-easyrun to inspect the results.
-- Open either of the 2 plots that you see in the directory.
+- Open either of the 2 plots that you see in the directory (they are the same, - the only difference is the file format used to present the results).

 #### Questions
 6. In the summary plot, which set of values expresses the correlation between the weights calculated by BridgePRS and the beta weights from the initial GWASs?
-8. In which output directory will you find precise values of variance explained by the prs-combined-AFR model?
+8. In which output directory will you find estimates of variance explained by the joint EUR and AFR (named "prs-combined-AFR") model?
-9. What is the variance explained by the prs-combined-AFR model?
+9. What is the value of variance explained by the prs-combined-AFR model?

 ### Short Quiz
 I have GWAS data and genotype/phenotype data for a cohort consisting of >2000 samples from a small East European population.
 The population LD structure is unique and so I would like this information to be incorporated into my PRS prediction model.
 I additionally have GWAS and genotype/phenotype data from the UKB biobank that I want to include.
-How should I formulate the relevant Config files for the BridgePRS analysis?
+How should I formulate the corresponding Config files for the BridgePRS analysis?

 #### File types
 ```